LLPs AUDIT MANDATES FOR THE FISCAL YEARS 2022–23 AND 2023–24

 Objective

-An LLP’s tax audit largely checks the completeness and quality of the financial and tax-related data disclosed in the LLP’s tax returns.
+An LLP’s audit largely checks the completeness and quality of the financial and tax-related data disclosed in the LLP’s tax returns.
 Ensuring conformity with tax rules and regulations is the key goal.

 Mandatory Prerequisite